3-night Explorer Cruise

 Day 1 (Friday)

-Today you will board the Fiji Princess and tuck into a delightful afternoon tea as you sail from the Denarau Marina to the outer Mamanucas, first stopping at the serene and secluded Modriki Island.
+Today you will board the Fiji Princess and sail from the Denarau Marina to the outer Mamanucas, first stopping at the serene and secluded Modriki Island.
 Once the film-location for Tom Hanks’ movie Cast Away, this tiny island is framed by stunning white sand beaches.